mguery/aws-projects/networking.md

   - 3389 - RDP (Remote Desktop Protocol) - log into Windows instance
 - latency - time it takes for a packet to be transferred across a ntwk / how fast
 - throughout - amount of data or requests that can be sent per unit time (MBs, GBs) / how much
--

 **Subnetting**

+Split the network to have more than 1 network available to use and control the hosts.
 - Classes
-  - Public IP address - you can find this on the internet
+  - Public IP address / Internet IP - IP address that your home or business router receives from your ISP and is used when you access the internet.
+Each device has a unique IP.
+To hide your public IP and encrypt data, use a VPN.
-  - Private IP address - IPs set aside to use in a private network, you're not on the internet but have internet access.
-Used locally:
+  - Private IP address / local IP address - IPs reserved for internal use behind a router or other Network Address Translation (NAT) device.
+You're not on the internet but have internet access.
+There's a limited supply of public IPs, and you can use private IPs without taking up a public IP.
+Common private IPs:
     - Class A - 10.0.0.0 - 10.255.255.255
     - Class B - 172.16.0.0 - 172.31.255.255
     - Class C - 192.168.0.0 - 192.168.255.255
-- 8 Bit
+- 192.168.1.1 -> 32-bit binary -> 4 octets -> 1 octet = 8 bits = one byte
+- Subnetting hack for class c with ex.
+192.168.3.0/27 <!--(32 minus CIDR, 2 to the # power = total hosts)-->
+  - 32-27 = 5 (32 = total # of octets, 27 = CIDR)
+  - 2^5 = 32 hosts

 **External access**

-- NAT
-- PAT
+- NAT - Network Address Translation - translates the private local IP address to the public global IP address.
+- PAT - Port Address Translation - also translates the private IP addresses of an internal network to the public IP address with the help of Port numbers

 **Linux DNS tools**

-- dig - collects data and displays DNS info - `dig google.com` ``dig mx google.com`
+- **dig** - collects data and displays DNS info - `dig google.com` ``dig mx google.com`
-- nslookup - look up the dns query info, converts the domain name or host to IP address. - forward `nslookup google.com`, reverse `nslookup 216.58.211.142`
+- **nslookup** - look up the dns query info, converts the domain name or host to IP address. - forward `nslookup google.com`, reverse `nslookup 216.58.211.142`
-- whois - get domain registration info - who's the registered owner, address, email, registrar info, exp. date
+- **whois** - get domain registration info - who's the registered owner, address, email, registrar info, exp. date
-- ipconfig - IP address - v4 and v6, subnet mask, default gateway
+- **ipconfig** - find your IP address - v4 and v6, subnet mask, default gateway
-- tracert - displays possible routes (paths) and measures time it takes to go from one dest and back (hops)
+- **tracert** (windows) / traceroute - displays possible routes (paths) and measures time it takes to go from one dest and back (hops), pings every device `tracert google.com`
-- netstat - IDs all active cnnx you have over the ntwk
+- **netstat** - IDs all active cnnx you have over the ntwk
-- ping - test if domain can be reached
+- **ping** - test if domain can be reached, can set # of times to run `ping -t 5 google.com` (on windows)
 - /etc/hosts - your host file with the hostnames, each line is an IP `127.0.0.1 localhost`

 TTL - time to live - check the TTL if dns record is changed